kubernetes/enhancements/keps/sig-instrumentation/5808-native-histogram-support/README.md

 Prometheus 2.x users with `--enable-feature=native-histograms` enabled are in a **difficult position**:

 **Scenario:**
-- User has `prometheus --enable-feature=native-histograms` (maybe enabled for other workloads that benefit from native histograms)
+- User has `prometheus --enable-feature=native-histograms` enabled for other workloads that benefit from native histograms
-- K8s upgrades start exposing native histograms
+- K8s starts exposing native histograms when the feature gate is enabled

 **Problem:**
-- Global flag means ALL jobs ingest native format
+- Prometheus 2.x global flag means ALL scrape jobs (including K8s) now ingest native format only
+- Other workloads that were prepared for this change continue working
+- But K8s dashboards that weren't updated for native histograms suddenly break
-- No way to keep native for app X but classic for K8s
+- No way to selectively keep classic format just for K8s while maintaining native for other apps

 **Mitigation options:**